01Documentation

 What Persists#

-The rootfs checkpoint covers files written inside the sandbox filesystem, including files outside mounted volumes.
-It is different from a Sandbox Volume: it is tied to sandbox rootfs lifecycle and does not provide volume sharing or direct Volume file APIs.
+The rootfs checkpoint covers files written inside the sandbox filesystem.
+It is tied to the sandbox lifecycle.
 For named rootfs snapshots, restore, and fork operations, see Snapshot And Restore.

 On nodes using the containerd overlayfs snapshotter, ctld checkpoints only the active snapshot upperdir and stores it as a standard OCI layer diff.
 Other snapshotters, or nodes where the overlayfs upperdir is not readable by ctld, fall back to containerd's built-in diff path.